When is season 2 of Ricky Gervais series After Life released?

 Regardless of the subject material being fairly heavy, the sitcom has been praised for being each poignant and humorous in equal measure.

-Tim Plester’s character Julian is just not anticipated to return – except, like Lisa, he seems in flashbacks.
+Tim Plester’s character Julian isn’t anticipated to return – until, like Lisa, he seems in flashbacks.

 Throughout Tony’s graveside deep and significant with Anne, he says: “I’m going to carry on saying and doing what I want and punishing the world, but I’m going to punish people who deserve it.
 I’m going to use my superpower for good.”